-Cost of Attendance: The student's cost of attendance, covering not only tuition and fees, books and supplies, but also living expenses while attending school.
-The CofA is estimated by the school, within guidelines established by federal regulations.
-The difference between the cost of attendance and the student's expected family contribution determines the student's need for financial aid.
+Cost of Attendance: The student's cost of attendance, covering not only tuition and fees, books and supplies, but also living expenses while attending school, established by federal regulations.

 CSS/Financial Aid PROFILE: A web-based application service offered by the College Board and used by some colleges, universities and private scholarship programs to award their own financial aid.